Full color guide

 Dog and cat poop colors, what they may mean, and when to call a vet.

 Stool color is only one part of your pet's health picture.
 Texture, smell, frequency, appetite, energy, vomiting, pain, and behavior changes all matter.
-Use this guide to choose the closest color, then open the detailed page for next steps.

 Color plus texture